21 Aug

 One of the key advantages of reefer containers is that they can be used across multiple modes of transportation, such as trucks, ships, and airplanes.
 This flexibility ensures that temperature-sensitive goods can remain in a controlled environment, even as they switch from one transportation mode to another.
 Reefer containers are also equipped with tracking and monitoring systems, allowing logistics managers to oversee the condition of the goods inside during transit.

-For example, a pharmaceutical company may be transporting temperature-sensitive vaccines to a hospital.
-With GPS tracking, the company can monitor the real-time location of the shipment and estimate its arrival time, which is critical for coordinating storage and distribution.
-If there are delays due to traffic or weather conditions, the company can adjust the route or delivery schedule to prevent temperature excursions that could compromise the product.
+For instance, a pharmaceutical company transporting vaccines can track the shipment’s real-time location and estimated arrival, which is critical for coordinating storage and distribution.
+If there are delays caused by traffic or weather, the logistics team can reroute or adjust the delivery schedule to prevent temperature excursions.

 Integration of Technologies for Enhanced Cold Chain Management